Mold Inspection & Removal

 - Digestive problems

-Mold toxins are permanently stored in the liver and become concentrated over time.
+Because aslo Mold toxins are permanently stored in the liver and become concentrated over time.

 Where is mold found in the home?

 Mold in the home appears most often in moist areas and shows up as little black circles or thread-like white objects.
 It is usually accompanied by a musty-type odor.
 Mold reproduces by means of microscopic spores; the spores are invisible to the naked eye and float through the indoor and outdoor air.
-Mold begins to grow indoors when mold spores land on surfaces that are wet or damp.
+Because when mold begins to grow indoors when mold spores land on surfaces that are wet or damp.
 Mold will not grow without water or moisture.
 Therefore, it is important to dry water-damaged areas and items within 24-48 hours to prevent mold growth.

 Examples of places where mold can be found inside the home include: